Skip to content

 This proves that it is a white white, but it doesn’t typically look this stark.

-Benjamin Moore Chantilly Lace Kitchen
+Benjamin Moore Chantilly Lace in the Kitchen

 Here is one final shot from Alishya’s house, before we move on: